German Studies second year modules

-Landeskunde-Vorlesung: A weekly lecture in German, dealing in this semester primarily with aspects of German and Austrian arts and culture (literature, theatre, film, music etc)
+- Landeskunde-Vorlesung: A weekly hour-long lecture in German in Semester 2, dealing primarily with aspects of German and Austrian arts and culture.

 The aim of this course is to deepen students’ understanding of social contexts and cultural life in post-1945 Germany, Austria and Switzerland.
 Students should be able to reflect upon and deepen the cultural awareness acquired in this course during their year abroad.
 During the first semester, students will have a weekly one-hour class covering the history of German theatre after 1945.
 In the second semester, there are fewer group meetings and students will work mainly independently on a group project dealing with a chosen aspect of contemporary German, Austrian or Swiss society or culture.